Chiefs kicker Butker congratulates women graduates and says most are more excited about motherhood

 The three-time Super Bowl champion delivered his roughly 20-minute address Saturday at the Catholic private liberal arts school in Atchison, Kansas, which is located about 60 miles (97 kilometers) miles north of Kansas City.
 He received a standing ovation from graduates and other attendees.

-Butler, 28, referred to a "deadly sin sort of pride that has a month dedicated to it" in an oblique reference to Pride month.
-Butler also took aim at Biden's policies, including his condemnation of the Supreme Court's reversal of the 1973 Roe v.
+Butker, 28, referred to a "deadly sin sort of pride that has a month dedicated to it" in an oblique reference to Pride month.
+Butker also took aim at Biden's policies, including his condemnation of the Supreme Court's reversal of the 1973 Roe v.
 Wade decision and advocacy for freedom of choice — a key campaign issue in the 2024 presidential race.

 Biden, who is Catholic, has a fraught history on the issue.
 He initially opposed the Roe v.
 Wade decision, saying it went too far.
 He also opposed federal funding for abortions and supported restrictions on abortions later in pregnancy.